Banjo7331/-Unity-Running-Game/README.md

 ![Gameplay Screenshot](screenshots/gameplay.png)

-Figure Rush is an exciting avoiding objects game that challenges your reflexes and coordination.
-Dodge obstacles, collect power-ups, and unlock stylish skins in this fast-paced adventure.
+**Figure Rush** is an exciting avoiding objects game developed in Unity, where players must navigate through a challenging environment, avoid obstacles, and collect power-ups to achieve high scores.
+Customize your gameplay experience with unlockable skins from the in-game shop.

 ![Shop Screenshot](screenshots/shop.png)

 ## Features

-- Intuitive and addictive gameplay.
-- Avoid various obstacles to achieve high scores.
-- Collect power-ups for temporary advantages.
+- **Engaging Gameplay:** Dodge obstacles and test your reflexes.
-- Explore the in-game shop to customize your game.
-- Unlock new skins using in-game currency.
+- **Shop:** Visit the shop to unlock new skins using in-game currency.
+- **Intuitive Controls:** Easy-to-use controls for a smooth gaming experience.

 ## Screenshots